CompOmics/oui-discovery/oui-discovery-vv/NOTES.md

 - F 1
  - A (by search engine and database size)
  - B (by search engine and subset) - DONE
- - C (n of identifications difference ?)
+ - C (n of identifications difference ?) (venn diagram of peptides retained with different filtering, non-entrapment)
 - F 2
   - A - DONE
   - B - DONE